naala89/apiopenstudio/src/wiki/running-gaterdata/user-roles-and-permissions.md

 permissions:

-* Create accounts
-* Edit accounts
-* Delete accounts
+* Create, edit, Delete or view all accounts
+* Create, edit, delete or view all applications
+* create, edit, enable/disable, delete or view all users
 * Invite users
-* Enable, disable or delete users
+* Create, edit, Delete or view all user roles
-* Assign user roles
+* Assign user roles to users

 Account manager
 ---------------

 permissions:

-* Create applications
-* Edit applications
-* Delete applications
+* Create, edit, delete or view all applications
 * Invite users
-* Disable or delete users
+* Invite users
+* Create, edit, Delete or view all user roles
-* Assign/Revoke user roles to their account
+* Assign user roles to users

 Application manager
 -------------------